Nice to meet you.

 • Managing large-scale events can be a bit overwhelming for me.
 Juggling multiple sessions, ticketing, and virtual lobbies sometimes feels like too much, especially when I’m trying to figure out the advanced settings.

-• One of my biggest frustrations is how much Zoom depends on a stable internet connection.
+• One of my biggest limitations is how much Zoom depends on a stable internet connection.
 If my connection lags—or if participants use a mix of mobile and desktop devices—it can throw off the whole event.

 What G2 users dislike about Zoom Events and Webinars: